5l1v3r1/Sonarr-wiki/Fedora-20.md

-The following instructions are for installing Sonarr/NzbDrone on Fedora 20.
+The following instructions are for installing Sonarr on Fedora 20.
 The same method should work on Fedora 15-19 and RHEL 7 however I have not tested those environments.

 For system v init based versions of Fedora (anything prior to 15), reference the [[CentOS 6]] guide.